Learning API Functionality from In-Context Demonstrations for Tool-based Agents: Conclusion

 \section{Conclusion}

-We provide and formalize the problem of learning API functionality from demonstrations with no prior documentation.
+We provide and formalize the problem of earning of API functionality from in-context demonstrations with no prior documentation.
 We highlight the persisting and challenging problem of API-agent planning with limited information on the set of functions.
-We investigate tackling this problem by learning functionality, specifically function description, return, and input parameters, from demonstrations of tool calls.
+We investigate tackling this problem by learning functionality, specifically function description, return, and input parameters, from in-context demonstrations of tool calls.
 We analyze the number of demonstrations, various processing methods, and the impact of self-exploration and LLM-based evaluation.
-Importantly, our extensive experiments highlight the difficulties of SoTA LLMs of this problem, specifically due to failures in describing parameter schema, suggesting further research to improve results.
+Importantly, our extensive experiments highlight the difficulties of SoTA LLMs on this problem, specifically due to failures in describing the parameter schema, suggesting further research to improve results.